webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

       @group(0) @binding(0) var<uniform> ourStruct: OurStruct;
 ```

-Next we changed what is returned from the vertex shader to use
+Next, we changed what is returned from the vertex shader to use
-the uniforms
+the uniforms.

 ```wgsl
       @vertex fn vs(